CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ## Before you start

-* Independently of the login method used, you need your **CSC username and password to import data** into your SD Desktop computing environment.
+* Independently of the login method used, you need **CSC username and password to import data** into your Desktop computing environment.
 If you don't remember it, check how to reset it at [Account: How to change password](../../accounts/how-to-change-password.md)

 * **All the project members belonging to a specific CSC project can access the same computing environment in SD Desktop.** Currently, it is possible to **launch 3 Desktops (or workspaces) for each CSC project**.
 Each CSC project has its own virtual private computing environment and **each computing environment is isolated from other CSC projects or CSC accounts, unless you authorize it**.